gavinksong/cs162-group/doc/project1.md

 Note that we do not have to do anything when a thread acquires a lock, other than to add the lock to the holder's `held_locks` list.
 Since the semaphore will unblock the waiter with the highest priority, the next thread to acquire the lock is guaranteed to have a priority greater than or equal to this priority.

 ### Synchronization

+The priority scheduling segments of our design (in `next_thread_to_run()` and `sema_up()`) are already safe from interrupts.

+On the other hand, pretty much any code that deals with priority donations must be made atomic.
+We tried compiling a list of all the places where an interrupt might cause our data to become inconsistent, but it became too long and complicated.
+Furthermore, we obviously cannot use locks to protect the priority values of locks.
+That is why we decided to simply disable interrupts wherever priority values are being updated, including `thread_set_priority()`.

 ### Rationale